charlesdaniels/OpenChariot/src/doc/install.rst

         service git_daemon start

+Optionally, you may want to enable anonymous http clones of your repos.
+You should create a directory on your webserver.
+For this example, we will assume your git repositories will be hosted at ``http://example.com/git/reponame.git``.
+You should be sure to enable anonymous directory browsing of ``/git/*`` on your webserver.
+Make sure that ``ocutil-getconfig`` specified ``OC_GIT_DUMB_HTTP='YES'`` and ``OC_GIT_DUMB_HTTP_DIR=/git`` (or wherever on your webserver you want your repos to appear); note that as of 0.0.2, these values are the defaults. .
+Once this is done, ``ocutil-spooler`` will automatically update all of your repos so they can be cloned over http.
+The primary use case for this feature is for those behind cooperate firewalls who cannot use ``git://`` for clones.

 You should now modify the file ``src/core/bin/ocutil-getconfig`` to set your configuration appropriately.
 The installer will create all directories mentioned therein, so it is important that you modify it before installation if